Gaia BH1

-Gaia BH1 (Gaia DR3 4373465352415301632) is a binary system consisting of a G-type main-sequence star and a likely stellar-mass black hole, located about 478 pc away from the Solar System in the constellation of Ophiuchus.
-As of May 2024, it is the nearest known system that astronomers are reasonably confident contains a black hole, followed by Gaia BH3, Gaia BH2 and A0620-00.
+Gaia BH1 (Gaia DR3 4373465352415301632) is a binary system consisting of a G-type main-sequence star and a stellar-mass black hole, located about 478 pc away from the Solar System in the constellation of Ophiuchus.
+As of 2026, it is the nearest known system that astronomers are reasonably confident contains a black hole, followed by Gaia BH3, Gaia BH2 and A0620-00.

 Characteristics

 Illustration of the orbits of the sun-like star (blue circle) and the stellar black hole (red circle) in Gaia BH1.
 Note that the star and black hole are not to scale.